NuriaQueralt/covid19-epidemiology-ontology/README.md

 	* `Entity`: we use one of the GFO-based concepts to link to epidemiological parameters for descritive epidemiology: *person*, *time*, *space*, *line of infection* or *line of disease*.

-	* `epi core concept`: we use one of the epidemiology core concepts for interpretation.i
+	* `epi core concept`: we use one of the epidemiology core concepts for interpretation.